Search the collections

 Invitation for the production of Antigone at the Union Theatre, Melbourne University, 31 March 1951.
 Directed by Nicos Dimitracopoulos, the play was a reworking of Sophocles' 'Antigone' ...From: Carlton, Australia Images: 1

 Cotton tapestry style single curtain from Istanbul, made before 1914.
 It was brought to Australia by Lili Sigalas (nee Vrahamis), when she migrated to Australia in 1922 to marry Letho S ...From: Istanbul Province, Turkey Images: 1

 Diary written by Lili Sigalas during a trip to North America in 1939, two thirds are written in English and one third is written in Greek.
 The first entry commences on the 28th May 1939 ...From: Melbourne, Australia Images: 6

 Postcard from Kotsos Vrahamis to his sister Lili Vrahamis, written on the 20th November 1921, during his time in Asia Minor with the Army.
 Lili Sigalas (nee Vrahamis), born in 1904, mig ...From: Athens, Greece Images: 2

 Nineteenth century black beaded collar from Istanbul.
-This collar was brought to Australia by Lili Sigalas (nee Vrahamis), when she migrated to Australia in 1922 to marry Letho Sigalas. ...From: Istanbul Province, Turkey Images: 5
+It was brought to Australia by Lili Sigalas when she migrated to Australia in 1922 to marry Letho Sigalas.
+The collar belonged to L ...From: Istanbul Province, Turkey Images: 5

 Letter from Lili Sigalas to her daughters Danae and Babette, written at sea on route to Los Angeles, on the Matson Line, 12 June 1939.
 It was written during Lili and Letho Sigalas' 1939 ...From: Melbourne, Australia Images: 6